SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 ### Screenshots

-When clicking the payment link, the consumer will be directed to a payment page, similar to the examples below, where payment information can be entered.
+When clicking the payment link, the payer will be directed to a payment page similar to the examples below, where payment information can be entered.

 {:.text-center}
 ![screenshot of the redirect card payment page][card-payment]{:height="620px" width="475px"}

 ### Options

-All valid options when posting in a payment with operation `Purchase`, are described in each payment instrument's respective API reference.
+All valid options when posting a payment with operation `Purchase`, are described in each payment instrument's respective API reference.
 Please see the general sequence diagrams for more information about payments in one-phase (e.g. [Swish][swish] and credit card with autocapture) and